ryanleecode/stackblitz-starters-7cuyp1tc/README.md

 ## Actual Behavior

-When asynchronous operations are present in middleware, typed errors are not transmitted correctly, resulting in generic transport errors on the client side.
+When asynchronous operations are present in middleware, the operation times out (5s timeout) before the typed error can be properly transmitted, resulting in `TimeoutException` instead of the expected typed error.

 ---